Lament for the Numb

-Lament For The Numb is a 1993 album by New Zealand singer-songwriter Dave Dobbyn and an outfit he named The Stone People—album producer Mitchell Froom on keyboards and bassist and drummer Bruce Thomas and Pete Thomas from Elvis Costello's rhythm section.
+Lament For The Numb is a 1993 album by New Zealand singer-songwriter Dave Dobbyn and an outfit he named The Stone People—album producer Mitchell Froom on keyboards, bass guitarist Bruce Thomas and drummer Pete Thomas (both from Elvis Costello's rhythm section).
 The album was recorded and mixed by Tchad Blake at the Sunset Sound Factory in Hollywood.
 Dobbyn felt that the album was "edgy", but his record company initially called it 'unreleasable', and its release was delayed by a year.